z1dev/zkanji/README.md

 copy some DLLs next to the executable, and also create some extra folders.
 These extra folders, except the one called `platforms` (this is important!), must be copied to a subfolder named `qt5_plugins`.

 ---

+## Deployment on Linux

+To be completed...

+---